-The true story of enigmatic British military figure T. E. Lawrence (Peter O’Toole, The Lion in Winter), who in 1916 was sent to the Arabian Peninsula to evaluate Prince Faisal’s (Alec Guinness, Star Wars) war against the Turks.
+The true story of enigmatic British military figure Colonel T. E. Lawrence (Peter O’Toole, The Lion in Winter), who in 1916 was sent to the Arabian Peninsula to evaluate Prince Emir Faisal’s (Sir Alec Guinness, Star Wars) war against the Turks.
 Lawrence eventually gets too deep into the complicated politics of the region.

 Reaction & Thoughts:

 “Truly, for some men nothing is written unless they write it.”